If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 FAQs

-It is called detergent because it originates from the Latin word “detergere,” which means “to wipe away.”
+It comes from the Latin word “detergere,” which translates to “to wipe away.”

 Can I Use Soap Instead of Laundry Detergent?